JonathanBuchh/buchh.org/content/reading.md

 ## Hall of Fame

-- The Bible[^Perell] (Man Upstairs)
+- The Bible (Man Upstairs)
 - How to Win Friends and Influence People (Dale Carnegie)
 - Just Mercy (Bryan Stevenson)
 - Not All of Us Are Saints (David Hilfiker)
 - The Power of Habit (Charles Duhigg)

-[^Perell]: David Perell (nonbeliever) wrote a great essay on [why one should read the Bible—even if you are not a Christian].

-[why one should read the Bible as a nonbeliever]: https://perell.com/essay/the-book-you-need-to-read/

 ## 2022

 ### Ranked

 1. Between Two Kingdoms (Suleika Jaouad)
+2. Slaughterhouse-Five (Kurt Vonnegut)
-2. Excellent Sheep (William Deresiewicz)
+3. Excellent Sheep (William Deresiewicz)
-3. Crying in H Mart (Michelle Zauner)
+4. Crying in H Mart (Michelle Zauner)
-4. This Is Water (David Foster Wallace)
+5. This Is Water (David Foster Wallace)
-5. Permanent Record (Edward Snowden)
+6. Permanent Record (Edward Snowden)
-6. The Art of Invisibility (Kevin Mitnick)
+7. The Art of Invisibility (Kevin Mitnick)

 ### Unranked